¿Y cómo es él? (film)

 ¿Y cómo es él?
-(Spanish for "And What Is He Like?") is a Mexican comedy film directed by Ariel Winograd.
+(Spanish for "And What Is He Like?") is a 2022 Mexican romantic comedy film directed by Ariel Winograd.
 The film's title is inspired by the song of the same name performed by José Luis Perales, and a remake of the 2006 Korean film Driving with my Wife’s Lover.
 Its release was scheduled on 3 April 2020 in Mexico, but the premiere was postponed due to the COVID-19 pandemic.
 The film stars Zuria Vega, Mauricio Ochmann and Omar Chaparro.
 The film premiered on 22 April 2022.

+Plot

+Jero (Omar Chaparro) is a businessman and taxi driver in a relationship with Marcia (Zuria Vega), who is married to Tomás (Mauricio Ochmann).
+Tomás tells Marcia that he is going on a trip to Puerto Vallarta for a job interview, but is really travelling to fight Jero.